White Plains Attorney Assists with Separation Agreements

-Westchester law firm advises on New York separation laws
+Westchester County law firm advises on NY separation laws

 Spouses pursue a legal separation for many reasons.
 Perhaps you want some time apart from your spouse before pursuing a divorce, or perhaps religious grounds are the reason for pursuing separation instead of divorce.
 A legal separation can provide the circumstances you need to begin to live a separate life.
 A skilled family law attorney in White Plains, NY, Martin J. Rosen, P.C. can help you draft a proper separation agreement to protect your rights.

 Filing for separation in White Plains, New York

 A separation agreement sets out the different obligations of the parties during the separation, including spousal support, asset division and child custody and visitation rights.
 The separation agreement must be properly executed and filed with the County Clerk in the county of one of the partners.

 The proper drafting of the agreement is essential to ensure that its terms have legal effect.
 You should seek the assistance of a well-versed family law attorney in drafting your unique agreement.